Redocly/redocly-cli/README.md

 # Redocly CLI

-[@Redocly](https://redocly.com) CLI is your all-in-one OpenAPI sidekiq.
-It can help you build, manage, improve, and quality-check your OpenAPI descriptions, all of which comes in handy for various phases of the API Lifecycle.
-Create API Style guides to make API governance easy, and publish beautiful API reference documentation.
+[@Redocly](https://redocly.com) CLI is your all-in-one OpenAPI utility.
+It builds, manages, improves, and quality-checks your OpenAPI descriptions, all of which comes in handy for various phases of the API Lifecycle.
+Create your own rulesets to make API governance easy, and publish beautiful API reference documentation.
 Supports OpenAPI 3.1, 3.0 and OpenAPI 2.0 (legacy Swagger).

 ![build and test](https://github.com/redocly/redocly-cli/actions/workflows/tests.yaml/badge.svg)
 ![npm (scoped)](https://img.shields.io/npm/v/@redocly/cli)